 Now, run the custom user interface stimulus program.
 Automatically set the pressure to the minimal setup level to push the handle to the end-stop, verifying display of motion and force waveforms.

 SCREEN: To be provided by authors: show the custom user interface stimulus program running as the pressure is set to the minimal setup level to automatically push the handle to the end-stop.
 Authors, please upload all screen captures to your project page.
+(Step 2.10: 59420_screenshot_1.mp4, time index 0:00.00 to 0:41.84)

 Talent verifies the display of motion and force waveforms.
-(Authors, is this done at this point, or later on during the experiment?)
+(Authors, is this done at this point, or later on during the experiment? – done at this time to verify that all sensors are functioning)

 Next set the force level and instruct the volunteer to completely squeeze 2 to 3 times for approximately 2 seconds [1].
 Observe whether the volunteer can complete a squeeze at that force level [2].

-Talent sets the force level to 30 N, then speaks to the volunteer through the intercom providing instructions.
+(59420_screenshot_1.mp4, time index 0:41.84 to 1:33.56)

 Film through the MRI window (or door) as the volunteer squeezes the handle.

 Gradually increase the force level and repeat squeeze attempts until they cannot complete a squeeze [1].
 This measurement serves as the volunteer’s maximum grip strength [2].
 The program will automatically calculate 60%, 40%, and 20% of the maximum force level for use during testing [3].